ronit-007/Skimlit/README.md

     ```
  - Making numeric labels (ML Model requires labels)
  - Label encoding labels

-A good place to read about this type of function is the [TensorFlow documentation on loading images](https://www.tensorflow.org/tutorials/load_data/images).

 ### Preparing our data (the text) for deep sequence models